Jawonlaya/TryHackMe-Projects/CTF_Rooms/Log Operations.md

 ### Log Operations
 The first thing that comes to mind regarding log analysis is to open the door to the adventure of looking for a needle in a haystack.
 In case of an incident investigation, are you lost in the log space and wasting your precious time?
 If so, it's time to do something about log configuration.

-In this room, you will learn the configuration approaches required to manage and analyse logs in an operational context and the log information you learned in the previous introductory room.
+In this room, you will learn the configuration approaches required to manage and analyze logs in an operational context and the log information you learned in the previous introductory room.

 ### Learning Objectives